 Imber, St Giles Church - 4.4 miles (Historic Church)

 Cley Hill Hillfort - 5.6 miles (Prehistoric Site)

-Nearest Accommodation to Bratton Camp:
+Nearest Holiday Cottages to Bratton Camp Hillfort: